breedx2/futel-usage-viz/README.md

 If you encounter an event that needs normalization, please submit a PR against the `src/event-name-mappings.json` file.

+# saving graphs / making a pdf

+Because the [graphing library](https://www.chartjs.org/) paints on an html `<canvas>`, the graphs are easily saved.
+Simply right-click the graph and choose "Save image as..." from the popup menu.

+If you want to make a PDF that contains these graphs, paste them into google docs and then export the final doc as PDF.

 # notes

 * don't push raw metrics files that have not been scrubbed.